elwiiwii/MovingWall/README.md

 - Everything should hopefully work!

-- If the big square starts getting reset instead of the second one then reload the reset script and reset once until it fixes
+- If the big square starts getting reset instead of the second one then reload the reset script and reset once (repeat until it fixes)

+- The OBS scenes are just the bare minimum so feel free to add whatever you want, make sure you can differentiate between wall 1 and 2 so you know if you need to hold ctrl when going to play an instance